Differential ML with a Difference: Dealing with Discontinuities

+The pathwise method is inapplicable to this problem because the payoff is discontinuous.
+Table~\ref{t:heston} compares price and delta RMSEs with and without LRM labels.
+With larger time steps, LRM outperforms the standard method, which does not use derivative labels.
+At smaller $\Delta t$, the variance of the score function increases and LRM underperforms.

-For small $\Delta t$, the LRM estimator based on the Euler scheme may have large variance.
-Chen and Glasserman \cite{cg} show that more stable estimates can be obtained by averaging simpler estimates.
+In general, with small $\Delta t$, the LRM estimator based on the Euler scheme (\ref{euler}) may have large variance.
+Chen and Glasserman \cite{cg} show that more stable estimates can be obtained by averaging multiple estimates to which all the $\xi_{i+1}$ in (\ref{euler}) contribute.
 They show that in the limit as $\Delta t\to 0$, this approach recovers Malliavin derivatives calculated from the continuous-time process (\ref{xt}).
 Malliavin derivatives, as proposed in Fourni\'{e} et al. \cite{malliavin}, can also be used directly as differential labels, although they are often more difficult to apply.